-High Intensity Focused Ultrasound (HIFU) is currently one of the most effective non-surgical treatments for skin tightening and face lifting.
+High Intensity Focused Ultrasound (HIFU) is an effective non-surgical treatment for skin tightening and face lifting.
 In Singapore, this particular type of treatment is extremely in demand.

-However, as an experienced doctor, I am concerned about the overwhelming interest in HIFU.
+However, as an experienced doctor, I am concerned about the overwhelming interest in HIFU facelifts.

 We all love a good deal, but cheaper is not always better.
-I have seen patients suffering from bad burns after going for skin tightening treatments at unlicensed centers.
+I have seen patients suffering from bad burns after going for skin tightening treatments at unlicensed centres.

 With a large number of HIFU treatment brands and a broad range of treatment providers, I often get a lot of questions on the very varied pricing for HIFU treatments in Singapore.

-Hence, I've decided to write this post to help you understand the varying HIFU treatment prices, the effectiveness, and the safety concerns beyond the marketing hype.
+Hence, I have decided to write this post to help you understand the varying HIFU treatment prices, the effectiveness, and the safety concerns beyond the marketing hype.

 How much does HIFU treatment cost in Singapore?

-High Intensity Focused Ultrasound (HIFU) is the scientific name of a medical technology.
-There're many different brands of HIFU devices.
+High-Intensity Focused Ultrasound (HIFU) is the scientific name of medical technology.
+There are many different brands of HIFU devices.
 (Similar to how Apple and Samsung are different brands of smartphones).

 The 3 most common types of HIFU devices are Ulthera, Ultraformer 3 and Sygmalift (based on market share in Singapore).
 This list is non-exhaustive as new HIFU devices are continually introduced into Singapore.